Bachelor of Science in biomedical engineering

 Program curriculum and courses

 The 120-credit degree in biomedical engineering follows a four-year course path.
 You will begin with broad foundations in engineering design, chemistry, materials science, programming and more.
-As you specialize in your concentration, you will select the courses and electives that prepare you for career success.
+As you advance through the program, you will select the courses and electives that prepare you for career success.

 Review the B.S. in biomedical engineering curriculum.